Development Incentive Policy Advisory

 UPL1FT’s Role

-• Comparative analysis of peer municipal incentive programs and best practices.
+• Comparative analysis of peer municipal programs

-• Advisory support leading into Council consideration of a revised policy.
+• Advisory support through Council consideration

 Diagram titled 'Upstream Policy Advisory Positioning Diagram' with three sections: 'UPL1FTZone, Policy Analysis and Decision Support,' 'Downstream, Policy Adoption,' and 'Downstream, Implementation.'
 Blue icons depict process stages, including policy analysis, policy transition, council consideration, and administration of incentives, connected by flow arrows.